dbt-labs/docs.getdbt.com/website/docs/faqs/Troubleshooting/generate-har-file.md

 ### Mozilla Firefox

-1. Open Firefox
+1. Open Firefox.
-2. Go to the page to be recorded.
-3. Click the application menu and then **More tools** --> **Web Developer Tools**.
+2. Click the application menu and then **More tools** --> **Web Developer Tools**.
-4. In the developer tools docked tab, select **Network**.
+3. In the developer tools docked tab, select **Network**.
-5. Go to the page where the issue occurred and reproduce the issue.
+4. Go to the page where the issue occurred and reproduce the issue.
 The page automatically starts recording as you navigate.
-6. When you're finished, click **Pause/Resume recording network log**.
+5. When you're finished, click **Pause/Resume recording network log**.
-7. Right-click anywhere in the **File** column and select **Save All as HAR**.
+6. Right-click anywhere in the **File** column and select **Save All as HAR**.
-8. Save the HAR file.
+7. Save the HAR file.
-9. Upload the HAR file to the dbt Support ticket thread.
+8. Upload the HAR file to the dbt Support ticket thread.

 ### Apple Safari

 1. Open Safari.
 2. In case the **Develop** menu doesn't appear in the menu bar, go to **Safari** and then **Settings**.
 3. Click **Advanced**.
-4. Select the **Show features for web developers** checkbox.
+4. Select the **Show features for web developers** checkbox..
-5. Go to the page to be recorded.
-6. From the **Develop** menu, select **Show Web Inspector**.
+5. From the **Develop** menu, select **Show Web Inspector**.
-7. Click the **Network tab**.
+6. Click the **Network tab**.
-8. Go to the page where the issue occurred and reproduce the issue.
+7. Go to the page where the issue occurred and reproduce the issue.
-9. When you're finished, click **Export**.
+8. When you're finished, click **Export**.
-10. Save the file.
+9. Save the file.
-11. Upload the HAR file to the dbt Support ticket thread.
+10. Upload the HAR file to the dbt Support ticket thread.

 ### Microsoft Edge